“Owasso tech job”

 St. Louis company named TALX.
 I had never heard of that company.
 The OESC representative also said he did not understand why AppleOne was involving an outside party.
 There were several more exchanges as he pulled up documents on his computer screen looking for details.
 Eventually, I thanked him and said good-bye.

 Subsequent research revealed TALX has been repeatedly under scrutiny by the federal government and the target of investigative journalists for preying on unemployed people.
-Specifically, TALX was helping companies increase their profit margin by cutting off qualified people from their unemployment insurance, rather than said companies focusing on quality products and services—the traditional path to corporate profits.
-As I see it, this is a well-organized form of wage theft.
+Specifically, TALX was helping companies increase their profit margin by cutting off qualified people from their unemployment insurance, rather than focusing on quality products and services—the traditional path to corporate profits.
+As I see it, this is a well-organized form of illegal transfers of wealth from employees to managers.

-I tried to contact several Tulsa attorneys who might donate or discount their services. * (No one I'm aware of specializes in this type of thing.
+I tried to contact several Tulsa attorneys who might donate or discount their services. * (No one I'm aware of specializes in workers' rights.
 Also, in the legal profession, the phrase

 A female attorney said she would not take my case but could speak with me briefly on the phone.